jon-jacky/Piety/editors/edsel.md

 ## Running edsel ##

-**edsel** can run as a standalone program or in an interactive Python session.

-**edsel** is invoked using a similar command line or function call as [ed.py](ed.md).
-It adds one more option, *c*, the number of lines in the scrolling command region (see below), for example:
+**edsel** uses the same command line options and arguments as *edda*, for example:

     python3 -im edsel lines20.txt -c 12
-    ... main window appears ...
+    ...

-    lines20.txt, 20 lines
-    :

-or
+To start *edsel* in a python session, call the method *edsel.main*, which takes the same optional arguments as can appear on the command line:

     python3 -i
     ...
     >>> import edsel
     >>> edsel.main('lines20.txt', c=12)
-    .... main window appears ...
+    ...

-    lines20.txt, 20 lines
-    :

 If you use the Python *-i* option, control transfers to an interactive Python prompt when *edsel* stops for any reason.
 The data for all buffers and